ccxt/ccxt/README.md

 The ccxt library is used to connect and trade with cryptocurrency / altcoin exchanges and payment processing services worldwide.
 It provides quick access to market data for storage, analysis, visualization, indicator development, algorithmic trading, strategy backtesting, bot programming, webshop integration and related software engineering.

-It is intended to be used by **coders, developers, technically-skilled traders, data-scientists and financial analysts** to build trading algorithms on top of it.
+It is intended to be used by **coders, developers, technically-skilled traders, data-scientists and financial analysts** for building trading algorithms on top of it.

 Current featurelist: